top of page

 Larger events, stronger media production, and unified branding could make powerboat racing easier for casual fans to follow.
 Tunnel boat and offshore events are poised to gain the most from packaged weekends and consistent presentation.

-But the sport’s audience is increasingly sensitive to transparency.
+However, the sport’s audience is increasingly sensitive to transparency.
 Missteps—like confusing acquisition announcements or unclear rule changes—risk alienating fans who expect professionalism from a rapidly growing organization.

 10) Long-Term Depends on Trust and Stability